x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-permissions-for-recipients.md

 ms.service: exchange-online
 localization_priority: Normal
 ms.assetid: 749cdfe3-496b-453f-96eb-20a0bf28fd52
-description: "You can use the EAC or the Shell to assign permissions to users or groups (called delegates) that allow them to open or send messages from other mailboxes.
+description: "You can use the EAC or Exchange Online PowerShell to assign permissions to users or groups (called delegates) that allow them to open or send messages from other mailboxes.
 Permissions can be assigned to user mailboxes, linked mailboxes, resource mailboxes, and shared mailboxes.
 You can also assign permissions to distribution groups, dynamic distribution groups, and mail-enabled security groups to allow delegates to send messages on behalf of the group.
 You can assign delegates the following permissions to access mailboxes or send messages on behalf of mailboxes or groups:"
 ---

 # Manage permissions for recipients

-You can use the EAC or the Shell to assign permissions to users or groups (called delegates) that allow them to open or send messages from other mailboxes.
+You can use the EAC or Exchange Online PowerShell to assign permissions to users or groups (called delegates) that allow them to open or send messages from other mailboxes.
 Permissions can be assigned to user mailboxes, linked mailboxes, resource mailboxes, and shared mailboxes.
 You can also assign permissions to distribution groups, dynamic distribution groups, and mail-enabled security groups to allow delegates to send messages on behalf of the group.
 You can assign delegates the following permissions to access mailboxes or send messages on behalf of mailboxes or groups:

 - **Full Access**: This permission allows a delegate to open a user's mailbox and access the contents of the mailbox.
 However, assigning the Full Access permission doesn't allow the delegate to send mail from the mailbox.
 You have to assign the delegate the Send As or the Send on Behalf permission to send mail.